by Stewart McFerran, Regular GTJ Contributor

 I recently interviewed Wes Worden and his crew as they installed a dock with three boat hoists on Long Lake.
 We met at the Crescent Shore boat launch and boarded the “barge” and took a short ride to the site where the dock was to be erected.
 Long Lake was quiet that morning and the shoreline had a pristine appearance with only a few docks.

-The barge was tied up next to the stack of dock sections and the crew of four: Wes, Greg, Levy and put on their waders.
+The barge was tied up next to the stack of dock sections and the crew of four: Wes and crew put on waders and got ready for the cold Long Lake water.
 The barge contained all the tools the crew would need.
 They started by fitting large wheels into the base of the huge boat lifts and rolling them into the shallow water.
 Then Wes artfully set the first section of dock into the real estate.

 Each section was assembled and dropped into the water legs up to be floated into place.
 Wes used a level to make sure each section was true.
 Levy rolled the sections in chest deep water and in legs down position the sections were set in place and bolted.
 The legs were tamped into the sand and gravel of the lake bottom.